Chinese patent medicine: Regulation

+China

 In China, all Chinese patent medicines of the same name have the same proportions of ingredients, and are manufactured in accordance with the PRC Pharmacopoeia's monograph on that particular formula, which is mandated by Chinese law.
 Each monograph details the exact herbal ingredients that make up the patent formula, usually accompanied by the specific tests that should be used for correct herb identification, such as thin layer chromatography (TLC) or high performance liquid chromatography (HPLC), the percentage of each ingredient, and specific cautions and contraindications.
 The monograph also details the manufacturing methods that must be followed, how to process and cook the herbs, often including specific requirements for finished product testing including authenticating and assessing the potency of the formula with active ingredient markers where known, as well as testing for dissolution time and content uniformity.
 All good manufacturing practice (GMP) certified factories must also test for heavy metal levels and microbials for all patent medicines they produce.

-However, many patents do not list all ingredients, presumably to protect the secrecy of the formula.
+However, many patent medications do not list all ingredients, presumably to protect the secrecy of the formula.
 An example of this is Yunnan Baiyao, a popular formula used to stop bleeding, whose ingredients have never been revealed.
 This is an acceptable practice in China, where no other protection exists to protect family or "secret" Chinese herbal formulas.
+The state has access to the Yunnan Baiyao formula for regulatory purposes.

+Taiwan

+Japan

+Traditional Chinese medicine entered Japan in the 7th century and has been developing on its own as Kampō.
+As mentioned earlier, the practice of producing ready-to-use granules originated in Japan.
+The Ministry of Health, Labour and Welfare manages a Kampo list which contains specific approved forms of mixed and single-herb herbal medicine.
+In October 2000, a nationwide study reported that 72% of registered physicians prescribe Kampō medicines.